 Unlike the graphic design that I still do professionally online, painting allows me to meet people who are interested in sharing art and to travel to places that welcome my art too – things that are less possible when money is involved.

 What draws you to animal forms?
-Why are you motivated to show them in such vivid color and detail?
+Why are you drawn to paint them in such vivid color?

 That’s a big question… I think I always have loved nature and the beautiful creatures that live in it.
 Nature is everything, it is perfect, I never get bored of observing and drawing her.
 I am just doing a pale imitation of mother earth.
 I am a happy person so I suppose the vivid colors come from that.